-Pairwise HI{max} and $WBGT{max}$ values fit a quadratic relationship, with HI{max} estimates above 40.6°C within ±0.5 °C of $WBGT{max}$ (47), a more complex measure of extreme heat that incorporates radiant heat and air speeds and is widely used to measure occupational limits to heat stress (47).
-As such, we convert HI{max} pixels estimates to $WBGT{max}$ using eq.
+Daily Urban WBGTmax Estimates.
+Pairwise HImax and WBGTmax values fit a second order power relationship, with HImax estimates above 40.6 °C within ±0.5 °C of WBGTmax (47), a more complex measure of extreme heat that incorporates radiant heat and air speeds and is widely used to measure occupational limits to heat stress (47).
+As such, we convert HImax pixels estimates to WBGTmax using Eq.
 12:

+WBGTmax(°C) =

-$$WBGT(^{\circ}C) = -0.0034 HI^{2}(^{\circ}F) + 0.96 HI(^{\circ}F) - 34$$ (eq.
-12)
+$$-0.0034 HI{max}^{2}(°F) + 0.96 HI{max}(°F) - 34.$$

+[12]
-Urban Population Exposure to Extreme Heat

-We identify urban extreme heat events for two criteria: one day or longer periods where WBGT{max}>30°C and two day or longer periods the maximum HI{max} >40.6°C. The WBGT{max} threshold we employ follows the International Standards Organization (ISO) occupational heat stress criteria for risk of heat-related illness among acclimated people with low metabolic rates (125 - 180W) (30, 35).
-The HI{max} threshold follows the US National Weather Service's definition for an excessive heat warning (39).
+Urban Population Exposure to Extreme Heat.
+After area-averaging daily WBGTmax and HImax for each urban settlement from 1983 to 2016, we identify urban extreme heat events for two criteria: 1-d or longer periods in which $\mathsf{WBGT}{\mathsf{max}} > 30\ ^\circ\mathsf{C}$ and 2-d or longer periods in which the maximum $HI{max}$ > 40.6 °C. The WBGTmax threshold that we employ follows the ISO occupational heat stress criteria for risk of heat-related illness among acclimated people with low metabolic rates (125 to 180 W) (30, 36).
+The $\mathrm{HI}{\mathrm{max}}$ threshold follows the US National Weather Service's definition for an excessive heat warning (39).
 We acknowledge that the diversity of heat wave and extreme heat event definitions reflects the wide range of disciplines studying extreme heat (22).
-Climate scientists tend to use strict thresholds for comparable statistics across the planet, physiologists and occupational health researchers tend to use thresholds tied to local adaptations connected to universal biophysical responses to heat stress (35).
-Rather than use percentile based criteria to identify heat stress that fit local contexts (18), we employ WBGT{max} and HI{max} thresholds for two primary reasons: (1) to provide consistent estimates of urban heat extreme heat exposure trajectories that can be directly compared across urban geographic and spatial scales, and (2) to capture the contribution to exposure trajectories from both urban population growth and total urban warming using thresholds that have been shown to impact human health and well-being.
+Climate scientists tend to use strict thresholds for comparable statistics across the planet, and physiologists and occupational health researchers tend to use thresholds tied to local adaptations connected to universal biophysical responses to heat stress (36).
+Rather than use percentile based criteria to identify heat stress that fit local contexts (18), we employ $\mathsf{WBGT}{\mathsf{max}}$ and $\mathsf{HI}{\mathsf{max}}$ thresholds for two primary reasons: 1) to provide consistent estimates of urban extreme heat exposure trajectories that can be directly compared across urban geographic and spatial scales and 2) to capture the contribution to exposure trajectories from both urban population growth and total urban warming using thresholds that have been shown to impact human health and well-being.

-Furthermore, unlike extreme heat studies that solely employ 2m air temperature (1), both WBGT{max} and HI{max} account for the nonlinear biophysical response to the relationship between humidity and air temperature (3).
-Core body temperatures are almost universally maintained around 37°C and skin temperatures around 35°C (67).
-Hyperthermia, elevated core body temperature, occurs when elevated skin temperatures are sustained, which can result in death when core body temperatures reach around 42-43°C (68).
+Furthermore, unlike extreme heat studies that solely employ 2-m air temperature (1), both WBGTmax and $HI{max}$ account for the nonlinear biophysical response to the relationship between humidity and air temperature (2).
+Core body temperatures are almost universally maintained around 37 °C and skin temperatures around 35 °C (67).
+Hyperthermia, elevated core body temperature, occurs when elevated skin temperatures are sustained, which can result in death when core body temperatures reach around 42 to 43 °C (68).
 While acclimatization can reduce the burden of heat (67, 69), acclimatization only improves sweating mechanisms, and the cooling effects of acclimated people have limits.
-As relative humidity increases, the evaporative cooling effects of sweating decreases and once relative humidity reaches 100%, sweating continues but evaporative cooling stops.
-Even acclimated or healthy humans face mortality with prolonged skin temperatures of 37-38°C (70, 71).
-Thus, it is reasonable that sustained periods of time with $HI > 35^{\circ}C$ (72) can be physically intolerable and outdoor exposure to WBGT{max} >30°C has been associated with increased mortality rates among vulnerable populations (37).
-Accordingly, our exposure thresholds are a conservative estimator, yet comparable globally across spatial scales, of urban population exposure to extreme heat to capture the harmful social (73), health (1), economic (11, 12), and potential political consequences (74) of exposure to extreme heat.
+As relative humidity increases, the evaporative cooling effects of sweating decreases, and once relative humidity reaches 100%, sweating continues but evaporative cooling stops.
+Even acclimated or healthy humans face mortality with prolonged skin temperatures of 37 to

+38 °C (70, 71).
+Thus, it is reasonable that sustained periods of time with HI > 35 °C (72) can be physically intolerable, and outdoor exposure to WBGTmax > 30 °C has been associated with increased mortality rates among vulnerable populations (37).
+Accordingly, our exposure thresholds are a conservative estimator yet comparable globally across spatial scales of urban population exposure to extreme heat to capture the harmful social (73), health (1), economic (11, 12), and potential political consequences (74) of exposure to extreme heat.